 Steffen: So for me it was always sort of that day was three years in the making.
 So since I had planned to do it that way it was always clear that there would be an end.
 To that situation by August 1991 and as I indicated earlier.

 There was one moment of holding your breath in summer 1991.
 So from that moment that Helmut Kohl was in Leipzig in early 1990.
 I was sort of disgusted how those people treated us and how some of my fellow.
-GDR citizens are actually behaving and what they’re looking for and all of that.
-So I wasn’t too fond of Helmut Kohl becoming the Chancellor of the Unification and all of that.
+GDR citizens are actually behaving and what they're looking for and all of that.
+So I was not too fond of Helmut Kohl becoming the Chancellor of the Unification and all of that.
 But then when that coup was going on in Moscow and it was on a table that the military is taking over.
 And all of that, that was during literally my last days in the Bundeswehr.
 And I was actually for the first time I was thinking thank God that this unification is all completed.

-And now it’s clear that there’s one Germany.
+And now it's clear that there's one Germany.
 Before that I was thinking maybe we should have taken things more slowly.
 And would have been easier for the people moving over and maybe more jobs could have been kept and all of that.
-But politically I think it was the right move and I just didn’t see that before.
-That he always said like the historic hour of if it’s possible and all of that.
+But politically I think it was the right move and I just did not see that before.
+That he always said like the historic hour of if it's possible and all of that.
 But indeed I have to say after all these years there was this danger that if the military would have taken over.
 And they were still deep in the GDR in 1991 they could have closed the border right.
 They could have re-established GDR very quickly and everything would have come to an end.
 So I think that that moment was and it actually resolved also during August 91.

 So when I left Leipzig everything was good again.
 Of course you're leaving friends and all of that that was a sad part.
 But looking forward and knowing that my studies are going to be starting and all of that.
 I was actually I was looking forward to do the next thing so that was not sad at all.